Our lawyers are helping victims who want to bring a Gardasil HVP vaccine lawsuit throughout the United States.

 The amended complaint will need to reshape the negligence claim so as to make it clear that it is not based on any alleged defect design of the Gardasil vaccine.
 The failure to warn claim also needs to be reshaped so as to clarify the allegations that Merck failed to warn the plaintiff’s medical providers about specific risks associated with the Gardasil vaccine.

 Plaintiff’s Gardasil lawyer has already filed a new lawsuit.
 Merck has filed an 18-page motion to dismiss the claim.
-The motion argues, among other things, the Vaccine Act “explicitly protects vaccine manufacturers from liability ‘for damages arising from a vaccine-related injury’ that is ‘associated with the administration of a vaccine’ due to the ‘drugmaker’s failure to provide direct warnings….'”
+The motion argues, among other things, that the Vaccine Act “explicitly protects vaccine manufacturers from liability ‘for damages arising from a vaccine-related injury that is ‘associated with the administration of a vaccine due to the ‘drugmaker’s failure to provide direct warnings….'”

-The point of all of this is that Gardasil lawyers have some work to do to get these cases past the Vaccine Act.
-It will take refinement of how these Gardasil lawsuits are pled to avoid preemption under the Vaccine Act.
-This case will be closely watched as the Gardasil litigation progresses.
+The point of all this is that Gardasil lawyers have some work to do to get these cases past the Vaccine Act.
+But with the new Gardasil vaccine side effects class action lawsuit becoming an MDL, these concerns have been alleviated to some degree.
+Still, it will take refinement of how these Gardasil lawsuits are pled to avoid preemption under the Vaccine Act.
+This case will be closely watched as the Gardasil side effects litigation progresses.

 Contact an HPV Vaccine Lawyer

 Our firm is currently seeking new Gardasil HPV vaccine lawsuits for individuals who received the Gardasil vaccine and subsequently developed an autoimmune disorder or other serious health conditions that have been linked to Gardasil.
 Contact us online today or call 800-553-8082 to see if you qualify for a Gardasil HPV vaccine lawsuit.